 6 – Borjomi, visit the area // or full day in Tbilisi // or half-day in Gori

 Recommended post: how to go to Kazbegi in a day and the little emotional guide in Tbilisi, suspended between Europe and Asia.

 Trip to Georgia: 1 week around Kutaisi

 I hadn’t appreciated it at all.
-However, 3 years have now passed and I imagine, given the growing Turkish and European tourism, that the offer has expanded and has become a more varied and interesting city.
+However, 3 years have now pass and I imagine, given the growing Turkish and European tourism.
+That the offer has expanded and has become a more varied and interesting city.
 The beaches and water are clean but still better in the north, in Abkhazia.

 what to see in Kutaisi

 1 – Kutaisi, visit the city and Bagrati Cathedral